 2. value your clientele

-Not to forget the appreciation of the customers.
+Not to forget the Appreciation of the customers.
 This does not mean that a red carpet has to be rolled out and champagne served every time.
 What is meant is that customers should feel appreciated and taken seriously.
-Surely you also prefer to turn to companies that really take care of your wishes and are honestly happy about every customer and every purchase, don't you?
+Surely you, too, would much rather turn to companies that really take care of your wishes and are honestly happy about every customer and every purchase, wouldn't you?

 3. allow enough room for maneuver

 Fixed plans and processes provide security.
 But when it comes to customer orientation, this is not necessarily the best approach.
 Every customer has individual needs and a unique personality.
 So give your employees enough freedom to respond to them in the best possible way!
 If they are only allowed to move within a narrow framework, they will not have the chance to orient themselves optimally to the clientele.